 Develops vital critical and creative thinking and reading skills.
 Students will apply these skills as they consider issues of Difference, Power, and Responsibility (DPR) within American society.
-Prerequisite: College placement score at or above RD115 or consent of instructor.
+Prerequisite: Compass reading placement test score of 91-100 or consent of instructor.
 F, W, Sp